Unveiledone777/Project-Workflow/README.md

 The objective is to ensure:

-Clear and structured planning
+-Clear and structured planning

-Organized Git workflow
+-Organized Git workflow

-Collaborative development
+-Collaborative development

-Proper testing and validation
+-Proper testing and validation

-Clean and controlled deployment
+-Clean and controlled deployment

 This workflow allows us to move from idea to production in a professional and industry-aligned manner.